 If you live in England you can apply to the Household Support Fund.
-You may be able to receive a small grant to help with daily needs such as food, clothing and utilities.
+You may be able to receive a small grant to help with daily needs such as a hot meal, energy costs, paying for fuel, clothing or household appliances.
+There is no set criteria for someone to eligible and the scheme can be accessed multiple times.
 Contact your local council to check if you may be eligible.

 To get personal advice on how to deal with your debts, use our Digital Advice Tool.
 Tell us about your situation and your debts, and our tool will advise you on the solutions suitable for you.